Pokémon HeartGold and SoulSilver: New features

+A new mechanic in the Safari where the player can customize areas to increase the rate of wild species to appear was also added.
+The entire mechanics will be unlocked after having gained the national Dex, completed two quests by the Safari administrator and automatically answered to each of his calls (one-each 3 hours of game).

 Connectivity to other devices

 HeartGold and SoulSilver can access the Nintendo Wi-Fi Connection (since discontinued) to trade, battle, and interact with other players of these games, as well as players of Pokémon Diamond, Pearl, and Platinum.
 After completing a special Wi-Fi mission download on Pokémon Ranger: Guardian Signs, the player can send a Deoxys to HeartGold and SoulSilver.

 Setting and story

 Similar to Pokémon Gold and Silver, Pokémon HeartGold and SoulSilver take place in the Johto and Kanto regions of the franchise's fictional universe.
 The universe centers on the existence of creatures, called Pokémon, with special abilities.
-The silent protagonist is a young Pokémon trainer who lives in a small town referred to as New Bark Town.
+The silent protagonist is a young Pokémon Trainer who lives in a small town referred to as New Bark Town.
 At the beginning of the games, the player chooses either a Chikorita, Cyndaquil, or Totodile as their starter Pokémon from Professor Elm.
 After performing a delivery for the professor and obtaining a Pokédex from Professor Oak, he decides to let the player keep the Pokémon and start them on a journey.

-The goal of the game is to become the best trainer in Johto and Kanto, which is done by raising Pokémon, completing a catalogue of Pokémon called a Pokédex, defeating the eight Gym Leaders in Johto for Gym Badges, challenging the best trainers in the region known as the Elite Four and the Champion, and then subsequently defeating the eight Gym Leaders in the Kanto region.
-Finally, the player may face off against Red atop Mt.
+The goal of the game is to become the best Pokémon Trainer in Johto and Kanto, which is done by raising Pokémon, completing a catalogue of Pokémon called a Pokédex, defeating the eight Gym Leaders in Johto for Gym Badges, challenging the best trainers in the region known as the Elite Four and the Johto League Champion, and then subsequently defeating the eight Gym Leaders in the Kanto region.
+Finally, the player may face off against the Kanto League Champion Red atop Mt.
 Silver, who serves as the game's final boss.

 Throughout the game, the player will battle against members of Team Rocket, a criminal organization originally from Kanto.
 They were originally defeated by the protagonist of Pokémon FireRed and LeafGreen, and have attempted to come back as an organization, while awaiting the return of their leader, Giovanni.
 To attempt to contact him, they take over the radio tower and broadcast a message calling out to him.